 The system is able to identify two or more references as duplicates.
-Duplicates have quite common occurrence even within a single set of results from one source of references.
-Another moment when you benefit from deduplication is when you run a search on the same topic in multiple different databases, but in your final result list, you naturally want to have each reference only once.
+Duplicates have a quite common occurrence even within a single set of results from one source of references.
+Another moment when you benefit from deduplication is, when you run a search on the same topic in multiple different databases, but in your final result list, you naturally want to have each reference only once.

-Duplicates removal is the reason why the numbers of references in resources and in Preview can differ.
+Duplicate removal is the reason why the numbers of references in resources and in Preview can differ.

 1. Duplicates which are identified by ID (meaning they are from the same database) are removed automatically, so only one reference is displayed in Preview.